How to Ship a Travel Trailer: Expert Guide to Safe & Affordable Transport

 There are a variety of ways to move a travel trailer; however, shifting it on a flatbed is typically considered to be the safest and most effective approach.
 However, tow-away (or drive-away) services are the more popular.

 The hitching of a trailer to the bumper of a truck and the subsequent pulling of the trailer behind the vehicle constitutes the "bumper pull" mode of relocation.
-When it comes to exporting a travel trailer, this is the more popular choice.
+This is the more popular choice when exporting a travel trailer.

 Because of the size, weight, and complexities of loading and unloading travel trailers from a flatbed truck, it is cheaper to opt for the bumper pull rather than the flatbed.